 Critique [text/argument/model] by identifying its strongest claim and its most significant weakness.
 Year 11 English Language: Critique this opinion article by identifying its strongest rhetorical technique and its most significant logical weakness.

 Teacher tip: Generate two versions of the same Evaluate prompt: one arguing strongly for the position and one arguing against.
-Use these as paired texts in a questioning sequence to help pupils identify the analytical moves that distinguish a well-supported argument from a weak one.
+Use these as paired texts in a questioning sequence to help learners identify the analytical moves that distinguish a well-supported argument from a weak one.

 Create Level Prompts